Mayank-kaneriya/book-review-app/README.md

 Frontend Setup--->
 cd frontend
-npm install
+npm install |
 npm start

-App Structure--->
-book-review-app/
-├── backend/
-│   ├── models/
-│   ├── routes/
-│   ├── controllers/
-│   └── server.js
-│
-├── frontend/
-│   ├── pages/
-│   ├── components/
-│   └── App.js

-User Flow--->
+User Flow :
-1.Sign up or log in
+1.Sign up or log in |
-2.View all books (with filters)
+2.View all books (with filters) |
-3.Add a new book
+3.Add a new book |
-4.Click on a book to view its reviews
+4.Click on a book to view its reviews |
 5.Submit your own review and rating